 In Canada, such ideals are just as sacrosanct, if not more.
 But the fact that Islam receives equitable treatment — not more no less — with other religions had Immigration consultant and real estate agent Ravi Hooda up in arms.
 He could not help but take to Twitter to complain about the azaan being allowed within permitted hours and decibel levels.

 Not a country to exempt any deviation from its ideals, the Mayor of Brampton, Ontario made an example out of Hooda.

-Just after a few days this and the torrent of condemnations of overseas Dubai-based Indians propagating communal rhetoric against Muslims and Islam, certain North Americans are taking action against such elements via a Change.org petition.
+Just after a few days this and the torrent of condemnations of overseas Dubai-based Indians propagating such communal rhetoric, certain North Americans are taking action against such elements via a Change.org petition.

 The petition has collected almost 100,000 signatures.
 With this, the growing list of expatriates who face action for Islamophobic tweets has been reaching new shores.
 As the Princess told Outlook Magazine, we too must fear for our Indian Hindu compatriots overseas.

 This is because people do not seem to be heeding the tweet of India’s Ambassador to the UAE’s: “India and UAE share the value of non-discrimination on any grounds.
 Discrimination is against our moral fabric and the rule of law seems to be falling on the deaf of ears.”

 Though about a week after this warning, three more Dubai-based NRIs either couldn’t resist the urge to keep spewing venom or remove past vestiges of their vitriol on Facebook and Twitter.

 Not only is an Emerati Princess or a Canadian Mayor saying enough is enough, but so are associations in New Zealand.
 Despite his stature in the native and adopted country, community leader Kantilal Bhagabhai Patel’s communal social media content caught the eye of the Wellington Justices of Peace Association (WJPA).
 This is a group for which he held prestigious posts.